edkerk/reproducible-research-init/README.md

     |- data             # raw and primary data, are not changed once created
     |  |- raw_internal/ # raw data generated in-lab or by collaborators, will not be altered
     |  |- raw_external/ # data from third-party sources, databases etc, will not be altered
-    |  |- interim/      # intermediate data that has been transformed, will not be altered once created
     |  +- clean/        # cleaned data for figures/visualizations, will not be altered once created
     |
     |- .env             # a file to store passwords and usernames needed for the scripts.
 This will not get synced to GitHub.